 I had the pleasure to speak for my friend Matt Kohn’s private membership community a few weeks ago and share some of my philosophy when it comes to growth strategies.
 I wanted to share that talk + notes with you as I think it could be very valuable for you as you look to grow your service business.

-Below you will have access to the video (1hr 27min) + my notes for reference.
+Below you will see the video (1hr 27min) + my notes for reference.
 Any questions don’t hesitate to ask by emailing me here or by leaving a comment below.

 I have been building and operating service businesses since I was 15.
 I love the model and have been actively involved in the “Productized” movement once I decided to start building service businesses the right way.